How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Methods

 The relevant parameter for measuring particle size in pebble accretion is the particle's Stokes number, $St$.
 The Stokes number measures particle size in terms of how well coupled the particle is to the gas, and is given by

-Here $t_s$ is the particle's stopping time, and $\Omega$ is the local Keplerian angular frequency.
+Here $t_\mathrm{s}$ is the particle's stopping time, and $\Omega$ is the local Keplerian angular frequency.
 Particles with $St\sim 1$ are maximally affected by gas drag, while particles with $St \ll 1$ are strongly coupled to the gas, and particles with $St \gg 1$ are decoupled from the gas flow.
 Calculation of the particle radius $s$ for which $St \sim 1$ yields radii in the eponymous ``pebble'' size range of mm-cm, particularly in the outer disk.

 Thus, in order to calculate the particle's Stokes number we first need to determine the drag force on the particle.
 The gas drag force on the pebbles is split into two regimes -- a ``diffuse regime,'' which applies for $s < 9 \lambda / 4$, and a ``fluid regime,'' which holds for $s > 9 \lambda / 4$.
-Here $s$ is the radius of the pebble, $\lambda = \mu/(\rho_g \sigma)$ is the mean free path of the gas molecules, $\rho_g = H/(2 \Sigma_g)$ is the volumetric mass density of the gas, and $H = c_s/\Omega$ is the scale height of the gas disk.
-In the diffuse regime, the drag force is given by the Epstein drag law
+Here $s$ is the radius of the pebble, $\lambda = \mu/(\rho_\mathrm{g} \sigma)$ is the mean free path of the gas molecules, $\rho_\mathrm{g} = H/(2 \Sigma)$ is the volumetric mass density of the gas, and $H = c_\mathrm{s}/\Omega$ is the scale height of the gas disk.
+The particle is in the fluid regime for